Powerlearnproject/se-day1-assignment-GakuyaMuhuhe/README.md

   Integrated Development Environments (IDEs) these are Software suites that provide comprehensive tools for writing, debugging, and testing code while Version Control Systems (VCS) these are Software tools for tracking changes to source code and coordinating work among team members What are some common challenges faced by software engineers?
-Provide strategies to overcome these challenges. change of requirements can lead to misunderstandings these can be overcomed by regularly interact with stakeholders to clarify and refine requirements.
-  Ensuring that the software performs efficiently under various conditions can be difficult these can be overcomed by Using profiling tools to analyze performance
+Provide strategies to overcome these challenges. change of requirements can lead to misunderstandings these can be overcomed by regularly interact with stakeholders to clarify and refine requirements.Ensuring that the software performs efficiently under various conditions can be difficult these can be overcomed by Using profiling tools to analyze performance
 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
   Integration Testing: Testing interactions between different components or subsystems.
   System Testing: Testing the entire software system as a whole.